djdd87/SynoAI/README.md

 * MinSizeX [optional] (Default: ```50```): The minimum size in pixels that the object must be to trigger a change (will be ignored if specified on the Camera)
 * MinSizeY [optional] (Default: ```50```): The minimum size in pixels that the object must be to trigger a change (will be ignored if specified on the Camera).
 * Delay [optional] (Default: ```5000```): The period of time in milliseconds (ms) that must occur between the last motion detection of camera and the next time it'll be processed. i.e. if your delay is set to 5000 and your camera reports motion 4 seconds after it had already reported motion to SynoAI, then the check will be ignored.
 However, if the report from Surveillance Station is more than 5000ms, then the cameras image will be processed.
+* DelayAfterSuccess [optional] (Default: ```0```): The period of time in milliseconds (ms) that must occur between the last successful motion detection of camera and the next time it'll be processed. i.e. if you set the delay to 15000, then 15 seconds must pass before another motion detection is processed
 * MaxSnapshots [optional] (Default: ```1```): Upon movement, the maximum number of snapshots sequentially retrieved from SSS until finding an object of interest. e.g. if 4 is specified, then SynoAI will make a maximum of 4 requests until it finds a type of interest.
 If a matching type is found on the 1st snapshot, then no further snapshots will be taken.
 If nothing is found within the 4 requests, then no further snapshots will be taken until the next time Surveillance Station detects motion
 * DrawMode [optional] (Default: ```Matches```): Whether to draw all predictions from the AI on the capture image:
   * Matches: Will draw boundary boxes over any object/person that matches the types defined on the cameras